oracle-livelabs/database/23cfree/duality-views/duality-views.md

     ```
     ![checking for a description in the family genre](images/fam_description.png " ")

-6. Update the Genres Duality View and add the description by running the following code:
+6. Update the Genres Duality View and add the description for the Family genre.
+Copy the sql below and click **Run Script**
     ```
     <copy>
     UPDATE GENRES_DV g set g.data = json_transform(data, SET '$.genre_description' = 'Family: Heartwarming and inclusive entertainment for all ages.
 Dive into a world of love, laughter, and togetherness as you embark on delightful adventures and celebrate the power of family bonds.')
 WHERE g.data.genre_name = 'Family';